paulcyr/AnotherUtility/README.md

 Added a function for converting date objects to the IETF RFC 3339 standard.

-## Version 1.1.0 (2017-03-10)

-Added a function for converting date objects to the IETF RFC 3339 standard.

 ## Version 1.0.0 (2016-09-02)

 Helper functions are complete and stable.